luxdao/subgraph/README.md

   - [Subgraph Studio - Mainnet Instance](https://thegraph.com/studio/subgraph/fractal/)
 - Actually, deploy `npm run deploy:<network>`.
 It will prompt you for version - make sure to fill this one with something meaningful and based on previous versioning convention (usually something like `vX.X.X-<patch-name>`)

+## Adding network support
+- Make sure that network is supported from [Subgraph Studio](https://thegraph.com/docs/en/developing/supported-networks/#hosted-service).
+Note - the chain might be not listed, but still supported.
+Check graphprotocol Discord.
+- Create `subgraph.<network>.yaml` in the repository root.
+Copy-paste content from one of existing configuration files.
+Adjust contract addresses, `network` and `startBlock` fields.
+- Create new Subgraph Studio instance from the [Studio](https://thegraph.com/studio/)
+- Update `package.json` with `deploy:<network>` script.
+- Update `networks.json` file with new `<network>` name pointing to addresses on newly added network.
+- Deploy newly created Subgraph instance.
+- Update `README.md` to have pointing to the newly created instance.
+- Open the PR to merge your changes with all the created/updated configuration into `main` branch.
 ## Architecture

 There're 3 main parts of this repository: